tdcosim/TDcoSim/docs/user_guide/user_guide_user_interaction.md

-# User Interaction
+# Using the configuration template

 TDcoSim is a declarative tool, where the user defines specification for the cosimulation.
-The specifications are given as a JSON file.
-In order to speed up the process, TDcoSim comes with tdcosimapp.
+The specifications are given through a JSON configuration file which can be  manually populated as explained in [Getting Started](user_guide_getting_started.md).
+An alternative and faster option is to use the **tdcosimapp**.
 The *tdcosimapp* is to *TDcoSim* what *kubectl* is to *kubernetes*.
 The *tdcosimapp* allows users to,

 1. Create configuration template
 2. Validate user provided configuration, providing helpful hints to troubleshoot issues, if there are any.